-A new Domestic Violence Law came into effect Dec 29th, 2015.
-The Coercive Control offence carries a maximum penalty of five years imprisonment and a fine and can be invoked if a victim suffers serious alarm or distress that impacts on their day-to-day activities or if they fear violence on a least two occasions.
+A new Domestic Violence Law came into effect on December 29th, 2015.
+The Coercive Control offence carries a maximum penalty of five years imprisonment and a fine and can be invoked if a victim suffers serious alarm or distress that impacts their day-to-day activities or if they fear violence on a least two occasions.
 Click here for a recent related news article.

 But what is coercive control?